Solving Seasonal Cash Flow Gaps with Invoice Factoring

 1. Match the Manufacturer’s Specs

 Every mini split model is engineered for specific line diameters.
-Using undersized or oversized tubing disrupts refrigerant balance and voids warranties. lineset sizes
+Using undersized or oversized tubing disrupts refrigerant balance and voids warranties. mini split line set size

 2. Consider the Distance